Skip to main content Skip to main navigation

 Facts about Heat-Related Illness

 Just as extreme cold temperatures can cause serious health problems, hot weather can lead to heat-related illnesses, especially for the elderly, young children and people with chronic illnesses.
-Prolonged temperatures of 90° F, accompanied by high humidity, can cause the body’s temperature to rise and place a strain on the heart and blood vessels – the most important parts of the body’s natural cooling system.
+Prolonged temperatures of 90° F occurring 2-3 days in a row, accompanied by high humidity, can cause the body’s temperature to rise and place a strain on the heart and blood vessels – the most important parts of the body’s natural cooling system.
 This heat stress can result in serious illness, heart failure or a stroke.

 Certain physical conditions can have an effect on the body’s cooling system and leave a person open to heat stroke.
 These include: